aarab-malik/movies-data-manager/README.md

 ## Features

 **Search**
-- Movie by title (AVL tree)
+- Movie by title (uses AVL tree)
-- Movies by actor or genre (hash tables)
+- Movies by actor or genre (uses hash tables)
 - Movies by release year or IMDB rating range

 **Actors**